Children are at a very formative stage in their lives where almost anything can drastically impact them.

 Learning cause and effect is also a vital development.

 Children have started to embrace an online presence which can be difficult to interrupt.

-Sometimes, interrupting a game or scroll through social media can lead to irritation and will only enforce further bad behavior when you talk to them.
+Sometimes, interrupting a game or scrolling through social media can lead to irritation and will only enforce further bad behavior when you talk to them.

-If you’re going to address their mimicking, do so on their schedule so that they feel more comfortable talking about the issues.
+If you’re going to address their mimicking, do so on their schedule so that they feel more comfortable discussing the issues.